Seychelle Yacht Charter

 Upon arrival at Mahe, allow up to 1 ¼ hour to clear customs, and collect luggage.
 To fly on to Praslin, you will need to go to the domestic departure lounge.
 Leave the international lounge and walk out of the airport, turn right, pass the check-in desks and bar, following signs for domestic flights [200 yards away].
 Pick your tickets up from the ticket office and check bags through.
 Then enter the waiting lounge, the planes are small and only take 10-20 people.

 The Shuttle flights to Praslin depart every 30 minutes and cost approximately $75 return flight.
 The planes only carry 10-20 people at a time so you need to book this flight early, to ensure a smooth connection.
 We can help with booking flights and suggesting routes.

 There is a fee to enter the National Marine Parks, they charge from $12 – $25 per person, to go ashore and visit the islands in the Parks.
 This money helps the local government to protect and restore their beautiful islands.
 The National Parks are active in nature conservation, the fees ensure they can protect and conserve these areas.
-Excursions are not part of your all inclusive vacation, and these fees need to be paid by each person, when visiting the marine parks.
-Foreign Currency must be used to enter the national parks, either US dollars, GB Pounds or Euros.
-You are encourage to bring foreign currency in to the Seychelles Islands, please do not change all your money in to Rupees- be advised by the Base Manager upon arrival where and when you will need Rupees.
+Excursions are not part of your all-inclusive vacation, and these fees need to be paid by each person when visiting the marine parks.
+Foreign Currency must be used to enter the national parks, either US dollars, GB Pounds, or Euros.
+You are encouraged to bring foreign currency into the Seychelles Islands, please do not change all your money into Rupees- be advised by the Base Manager upon arrival where and when you will need Rupees.